Back to blogUpdated · 30 min read

 Switching insurers

 If you are switching insurers you will need to cancel your policy with your current insurer.
-Chat to your current insurer so that you cancel just before your new cover starts.
+Chat with your current insurer so that you cancel just before your new coverage starts.
 You don’t want to be driving without any cover in place, but you also don’t want to pay double for your insurance.

 All there is to know about home contents insurance excesses